Requirements Overview

-The major in Data Analytics (DA) requires a minimum of 46 credits of coursework and an approved summer experience.
-The detailed requirements are organized in three parts, as follows.
+The Bachelor of Arts in Data Analytics (DA) requires a minimum of 46 credits of coursework.

 DA 101Introduction to Data Analytics